MartinPaulEve/PlotSummary/README.md

 Rawcount mode will produce a line graph of term frequencies across 5,000 word intervals.

+Search mode will take a single term and tell you the top X other terms that occur in the same areas of the text.

 The "term_file" (and "second_term_file") argument(s) should be an absolute path to a file that contains a list of terms to plot; one term per line.

 The "term_name" (and "second_term_name") argument(s) should be strings given on the command line.
 These will be used as labels for each set of terms.

-First_Term and Second_Term arguments for options that compare two terms should just be the raw terms.
+"first_term" and second_term" arguments for options that compare two terms should just be the raw terms.

+The "count" argument (used with search) will let you limit the number of results.

 The --caption option allows you to title the resulting graph.